mre/riffraff/README.md

 ![usage](usage.gif)

+A commandline interface for Jenkins.

+### Features

-A commandline interface for Jenkins jobs, which queries the current status of all matching jobs in parallel.
+* Queries the current status of jobs in parallel.
+* Can trigger Jenkins builds from the commandline.
+* Visualizes the status of jobs and nodes.
+* Can diff the output two runs.

 ###